 We are a clinical-stage biotechnology company focused on developing treatments for patients suffering from complex rare diseases using our novel cell penetrating peptide technology platform.
-Our lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin, or FXN, an essential protein, to the mitochondria of patients with Friedreich's ataxia.
+Our lead product candidate, CTI-1601, is a subcutaneously administered, recombinant fusion protein intended to deliver human frataxin ("FXN") an essential protein, to the mitochondria of patients with Friedreich's ataxia.
 Friedreich's ataxia is a rare, progressive and fatal disease in which patients are unable to produce sufficient FXN due to a genetic abnormality.
-There is currently no effective therapy for Friedreich's ataxia.
-CTI-1601 is currently being evaluated in Phase 1 clinical trials in patients with Friedreich's ataxia.
-We have received orphan drug status, fast track designation and rare pediatric disease designation, from the U.S. Food and Drug Administration, or the FDA, for CTI-1601.
-In addition, we received orphan drug designation for CTI-1601 from the European Commission.
-The receipt of such designations or positive opinions may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA or European Medicines Agency, or EMA, procedures and does not assure ultimate approval by the FDA or EMA.
+There is currently no approved therapy for Friedreich's ataxia.
+We have completed two Phase 1 clinical trials in patients with Friedreich's ataxia but the clinical development of CTI-1601 is currently subject to a clinical hold issued by the U.S. Food and Drug Administration ("FDA") in May 2021.
+We submitted a response to the clinical hold in January 2022 but were informed by the FDA in February 2022 that the clinical hold would remain in place and that additional data is needed to resolve the clinical hold.
+We are evaluating how best to respond to their request.
+We do not know when, or if, the clinical hold will be lifted.
+We have received orphan drug status, fast track designation and rare pediatric disease designation, from the FDA for CTI-1601.
+In addition, we received orphan drug and Priority Medicines ("PRIME") designations for CTI-1601 from the European Commission.
+The receipt of such designations or positive opinions may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA or European Medicines Agency ("EMA") procedures and does not assure ultimate approval by the FDA or EMA.

-We believe that our cell penetrating peptide, or CPP, technology platform, which enables a therapeutic molecule to cross a cell membrane in order to reach intracellular targets, has the potential to enable the treatment of other rare and orphan diseases.
+We believe that our cell penetrating peptide ("CPP") technology platform, which enables a therapeutic molecule to cross a cell membrane in order to reach intracellular targets, has the potential to enable the treatment of other rare and orphan diseases.
 We intend to use our proprietary platform to target additional orphan indications characterized by deficiencies in or alterations of intracellular content or activity.

 We have assembled an experienced management team, each of whom has over 20 years of pharmaceutical industry experience.
-Our management team and consultants have significant expertise in discovery, nonclinical and clinical development, regulatory affairs and the development of manufacturing processes utilizing good manufacturing practices, or GMPs, for biologics and small molecules.
+Our management team and consultants have significant expertise in discovery, non-clinical and clinical development, regulatory affairs and the development of manufacturing processes utilizing good manufacturing practices (GMPs") for biologics and small molecules.
 We believe that our management team's diverse mix of skills provides for the implementation of effective approaches to drug and biologic development.